We believe our alcohol free sanitiser is the best in the world and here’s why:

 |BS / EN 13704 (30 sec)||Clostridium difficile||3.1|

-The Singapore Environment agency has tested several active ingredients against killing COVID-19, the main ingredient in our sanitiser.
+- The Singapore Environment agency has tested several active ingredients against killing COVID-19, including Benzalkonium Chloride.
 Find the link below...

-The 'European Centre for Disease Prevention and Control' has also tested that previous strains of Coronavirus have been effectively killed with Benzalkonium Chloride.
-Link provided below...
+2. The 'European Centre for Disease Prevention and Control' has also tested that previous strains of Coronavirus have been effectively killed with Benzalkonium Chloride.
+See below...

-The WHO can only notify alcohol based sanitisers because if they state alcohol free, it could mean any active ingredient, and not all actives are reliable.
+We believe the WHO only notify alcohol based sanitisers because if they state alcohol free, it could mean any active ingredient, and not all actives are reliable.
 The general public are also making their own sanitisers, which are not reliable.

 Other Benzalkonium Chloride sanitiser companies in the US, are fighting for the approval by the CDC.
 It is interesting that the CDC will not approve Benzalkonium Chloride, even with the rest of the data.
 Check the link below...